gregphillips03/dsci401/README.md

 10 | 116 | No
 0 | 2218 | No

 + Essentially the table says, there is an ```X Predicted Probability %``` that these ```Number of Records``` were an AECOM Employee.
 Then it shows the if they were actually an ```AECOM Employee?```.
-Underneath the hood, were asking the machine to predict the probability that 'this' record is an AECOM Employee.
+Underneath the hood, were asking the model to predict the probability that 'this' record is an AECOM Employee.

-> So on the first line, the machine is saying, "For these 4009 records, there is a 100% probability that they are an AECOM Employee."
+> So on the first line, the model is saying, "For these 4009 records, there is a 100% probability that they are an AECOM Employee."
 And, based on the last column, those records actually were associated with AECOM Employees.

-> On the fourth line, the machine is saying, "For this lonely 1 record, there is a 40% probability that it is an AECOM Employee".
+> On the fourth line, the model is saying, "For this lonely 1 record, there is a 40% probability that it is an AECOM Employee".
 That record actually isn't, but the good thing is that the model didn't assign it a high percentage, nor does the model predict anything crazy - such as high percentages when they're actually the opposite.

++ The key thing to take away from this is that the model really understands what an "AECOM Employee" record looks like, and it also knows what one doesn't look like.
+There are really only 8 records where it got a bit 'iffy', but even there it didn't lend them alot of weight.